mojochao/emacspro/README.md

 # emacspro

-This repository provides a simple `emacspro` bash script for running Emacs using one or more profiles in the `~/.local/share/emacspro` directory and the new `--init-directory` command line option present in Emacs 29 and later.
+This repository provides a simple `emacspro` bash script for running Emacs with named profiles.

+## Motivation

+Emacs 29 added a `--init-directory` command line option.
+This option allows you to specify a directory to load your Emacs configuration from.
+This is useful for running Emacs with different configurations, but you have to remember to pass the `--init-directory` option every time you open Emacs.

+The `emacspro` script provides a simple way to run Emacs with different configs.
+It allows you to manage multiple named profiles in its home directory, defined by the `EMACSPRO_HOME` environment variable, and then run Emacs with a single named profile, defined by the`EMACSPRO_PROFILE`environment variable.

 ## Usage